 - Stronger intellectual property protection (opportunity)

-- Shifting free trade policies (threat and opportunity)
+- Shifting free-trade policies (threat and opportunity)

-Economic Factors in The Walt Disney Company’s Business
+Economic Factors in Walt Disney’s Business

 - Rapid economic development of developing markets (opportunity)